 - D’Agostino Hall: Located on the 12th floor by the small terrace.

-- Mercer Residence: located on the 7th and 17th floors.
+- Hayden Hall: located on the 7th and 17th floors.

 D’Agostino Residence Hall is additionally equipped with a laundry notification system.
 Machine (washer/dryer) availability can be checked using the internet.
 Additionally, an email alert or text message can be requested when either machines are available or laundry is finished.